Skip to content

 Disrespect to authority is not a single offence but conduct addressable through two different routes: the administrative route, governed by Organic Law 4/2015 on Citizen Security Protection (the so-called "Gag Law"), and the criminal route, set out in Art.
 556.2 CP as a minor offence of lack of respect and consideration owed to authority.
 The protected legal interest is twofold: the proper performance of public functions and the principle of authority, on the one hand, and the personal dignity of the agent, on the other.
 This dual track is a constant source of problems: the same conduct may give rise to a 100-600€ fine with no record, or to criminal proceedings ending in a criminal record.
 Spanish constitutional case-law and Supreme Court rulings have reaffirmed that freedom of expression protects vigorous —even biting— criticism of police conduct.

 The modalities are diverse.
 The administrative route covers the serious and minor infringements of Art.
 37 LO 4/2015: "lack of respect and consideration directed at a member of the Security Forces in the exercise of their functions" (100-600€ fine), "serious disturbance of citizen security", or "refusal to identify oneself".
 The criminal route under Art.
 556.2 CP requires a qualified lack of respect, apt to undermine the principle of authority and usually paired with a context of public tension.
 Adjacent offences include non-aggressive active resistance (Art.
 556.1 CP), disobedience (same Art.
-556.1 in fine), defamation of public officials (Arts.
-504-505) and, in extreme cases, assault on authority (Art.
+556.1 in fine), insults, defamation or threats against the high institutions of the State (Government, General Council of the Judiciary, Constitutional Court, Supreme Court…) under Art.
+504, disturbance of the plenary sessions of local corporations (Art.
+505) and, in extreme cases, assault on authority (Art.
 550).

 Penalties diverge sharply.
 In the administrative route, the typical sanction is a fine of 100-600€ (minor), 601-30,000€ (serious), and up to 600,000€ in very serious cases; it does not produce a criminal record but does generate an administrative record.
 In the criminal route, Art.
 556.2 CP foresees a fine of 1 to 3 months under the day-fine system; although it does not entail prison, it produces a criminal record kept in the historical-penal sheet during the cancellation period (6 months after payment), with impact on civil service exams, weapons-licence renewals, professional licences and citizenship applications.
 Choosing the route is therefore decisive.